 I raced into the office Tuesday morning to catch IBF Live’s broadcast – a monthly tour of intranet sites with a panelist of speakers and presenters.
 Our office was buzzing because one of our clients, Fathom Online Marketing, was presenting their intranet and how they use Intranet Connections to build upon their dynamic culture using their company intranet.

-Before Fathom’s intranet tour, I tuned into the “Where Ideas Work” presentation showcasing the award winning intranet from the Government of British Columbia.
+Before Fathom’s intranet tour, I tuned into the “Where Ideas Work” presentation showcasing the award-winning intranet from the Government of British Columbia.
 Part of their design innovation comes from the background photos that anchor their fixed-width intranet site.
 The photos are submitted by employees, and beautiful photography of BC forests, beaches, and wildlife.
 It’s a great way to inspire and engage employees – you can accomplish the same effect on your own intranets with our v11 fixed width theme.
-I also liked the “Take a Tour” link at the top of the home page.
+I also liked the “Take a Tour” link at the top of the homepage.
 This launched short video clips talking about the various areas of the intranet – a great tool for new employees.
-Their site is a terrific example of good design, engaging ideas and creativity.
+Their site is a terrific example of good design, engaging ideas, and creativity.

-Fathom was last to present at IBF Live and Kurt Krejny, the Director of Search Engine Marketing, provided a tour of how their intranet delivers culture and expands on leadership roles and company initiatives supported by use of the popular “Rockefeller Habits”.
+Fathom was last to present at IBF Live and Kurt Krejny, the Director of Search Engine Marketing, provided a tour of how their intranet delivers culture and expands on leadership roles and company initiatives supported by the use of the popular “Rockefeller Habits”.

 Fathom swaps out their intranet design every 3 months in line with their company quarterly theme.
 Right now the theme is “On the Right Track” so the intranet has a top header image of racehorses.
 If the 75+ employees meet their quarterly goals, a company-wide trip to the racetrack is planned.

 Fathom also uses clever naming conventions that inspire a sense of fun:

 A section on social media strategy called “Soldier Marketing”